gjtorikian/markdown_conrefs_js/readme.md

 [Genesis]{: #newProj}
 ```

-Note: this format differs slightly from Maruku.
+Note that this format differs slightly from Maruku.
 Maruku metadata only applies to Markdown inline elements, like bold, or italic.
 This system allows you to conref even plain-text.
 In fact, [namp](https://github.com/gjtorikian/namp), my Markdown processor written in Node.js, also supports this notation.

 **Remember**: the syntax to define this metadata is `curly brace-colon-space`!
 Why is that important?
 Well...